awsdocs/aws-direct-connect-user-guide/doc_source/routing-and-bgp.md

 The following local preference BGP community tags are supported:
 + `7224:7100`—Low preference
 + `7224:7200`—Medium preference
 + `7224:7300`—High preference

 Local preference BGP community tags are mutually exclusive\.
 To load balance traffic across multiple AWS Direct Connect connections, apply the same community tag across the prefixes for the connections\.
 To support failover across multiple AWS Direct Connect connections, apply a community tag with a higher preference to the prefixes for the primary or active virtual interface\.
-For example set the BGP community tags for your primary or active virtual interfaces to 7224:7300 \(high preference\)\.
+For example set the BGP community tags for your primary or active virtual interfaces to` 7224:7300` \(high preference\)\.

 Local preference BGP community tags are evaluated before any AS\_PATH attribute, and are evaluated in order from lowest to highest preference \(where highest preference is preferred\)\.

 If you do not specify local preference using BGP community tags, the local preference associated with the `7224:7200`—Medium preference community is applied by default\.
 For routes learned from Direct Connect location with a different associated Region as the local Region, the local preference is lowered to prefer those routes learned from Direct Connect locations associated with the local Region\.

-#### `NO_EXPORT` BGP community<a name="no-export-bgp-communities-privatre-transit"></a>

-The `NO_EXPORT` BGP community tag is supported for public virtual interfaces, private virtual interfaces, and transit virtual interfaces\.

-AWS Direct Connect also provides BGP community tags on advertised Amazon routes\.
-If you use AWS Direct Connect to access public AWS services, you can create filters based on these community tags\.

 #### Virtual interface BGP community tags<a name="bgp-communities-interfaces"></a>